How to Track Outbound Link Clicks in WordPress & GA

 Plus, with the click of a button, you can set up sophisticated tracking features such as event tracking, eCommerce tracking, form tracking, custom dimension tracking, outbound link tracking, and many more things that Google Analytics doesn’t track out of the box.

-Then, download the ZIP files from your account area under the Downloads tab.
+Once you’ve grabbed a license, download the ZIP files from your account area under the Downloads tab.

 download monsterinsights